notnullgames/smartxe/README.md

 ## needs investigation

-* A small plug like [this](https://www.sparkfun.com/products/14050) built-in to case might make it more arduino-like, and easier for non-tech (and tech) people to use
+* A small plug like [this](https://www.sparkfun.com/products/14050) built-in to case might make it more arduino-like, and easier for non-tech (and tech) people to use.
+Another option would be to solder  MAX3221 and 0.1uF to board (using existing RS232 traces)
 * Need to work out how to use the SPI flash & CC1101 at same time (I think it's either/or right now)
 * Need to see if I can get the built-in radio doing something useful.
 * Figure out all the GPIO I can access and wire them to a port.
 It would be neat to be able to do i2c, etc. Some are easier to get at (like JTAG, speaker pins, and top-4 pogo pins)